justeattakeaway/pie/apps/pie-docs/src/designers/how-we-support-you.md

 We have come up with three different support models which can help you improve the way you implement PIE within your products.

-If you’re unsure about which model might be best for you or your team, or would like to know more about how we can support you, please [get in touch with us]().
+If you’re unsure about which model might be best for you or your team, or would like to know more about how we can support you, please [get in touch with us](/support/contact-us).

 ### Mentoring

-With the mentoring model, the business area designer is in charge of creating the component following the [contribution process]() outlined in our [Contribution]() section.
+With the mentoring model, the business area designer is in charge of creating the component following the contribution process outlined in our [Contribution](/designers/contributing) section.

 During this process, a PIE designer will support the business area designer by reviewing the work, offering help and providing feedback at any stage.

-You can check the process closely in our [Process]() file.
+You can take a closer look at this in our [mentoring process](https://www.figma.com/file/BRwqw7B4dm4mVPdvfVLSNY/Process?node-id=440%3A1574&t=3PXkTh6rokGiG3sG-4) file.

 {% contentPageImage {
 src: "../../assets/img/designers/how-we-support-you/mentoring.svg",